-Nowadays, there are different ways to remove arsenic in drinking water.
+Nowadays, there are different ways to remove arsenic from drinking water.
 Since arsenic is one of the causes of poisoning, we have to make sure that drinking water is safe for our family to drink.
-Honestly speaking, there are a lot of ways to remove not only arsenic but also other chemicals and microorganisms found in drinking water.
+There are many ways to remove not only arsenic but also other chemicals and microorganisms found in drinking water.

-Since water is a necessity in life, we have to make sure that it doesn’t contain any microorganisms and sediments that can cause diseases and most importantly, it won’t contain poisonous chemicals that can harm our loved ones.
+Since water is a necessity in life, we have to make sure that it doesn’t contain any microorganisms and sediments that can cause diseases.
+Most importantly, it won’t contain poisonous chemicals that can harm our loved ones.

-What we usually do to have the assurance that these microorganisms and chemicals are removed in our drinking water is that we usually boil drinking water to a point that pathogenic bacteria and viruses as well as poisonous chemicals are dissolved, but are they really?
+We usually do to have the assurance that these microorganisms and chemicals are removed in our drinking water because we typically boil drinking water to the point that pathogenic bacteria and viruses and poisonous chemicals are dissolved, but are they?

-Arsenic can be safely removed from water through filtration and purification processes, since there are a lot of ways to purify drinking water and we cannot assure ourselves that it is safe for the family.
+Arsenic can be safely removed from water through filtration and purification processes since many ways to purify drinking water.
+We cannot assure ourselves that it is safe for the family.

-As a member of the family, we just wanted to make sure that they get the best there is especially when it has something to do with their health and welfare.
+As a family members, we just wanted to make sure that they get the best there is, especially when it has something to do with their health and welfare.

-Well, in public water treatment facilities nowadays, there are different ways to filter and purify water that is by using chemicals as reagents and some water treatment facility uses radiation to kill bacteria and viruses.
+In public water treatment facilities nowadays, there are different ways to filter and purify water by using chemicals as reagents.
+Some water treatment facility uses radiation to kill bacteria and viruses.

-Knowing that chemicals and radiation is dangerous to health, we want to make sure that our family won’t be exposed to its toxicity.
+Knowing that chemicals and radiation are dangerous to health, we want to make sure our family won’t be exposed to its toxicity.

-One way to have the assurance that no arsenic and other chemicals are found in drinking water is to use Berkey Water Filters to filter and purify water at the safety and comfort of home.
+One way to ensure that no arsenic and other chemicals are found in drinking water is to use Berkey Water Filters to filter and purify water in the safety and comfort of the home.
 Berkey can remove Arsenic 99.9% out from the water.
 Assuring you that your family is drinking the most potable water there is.